+SESSION 4 - Group discussion of the results (classroom activity)

+Presentation and discussion of conclusions

+Time: 15 minutes

-SESSION 4 - Gr oup discussion of the results (classroom activity) Step 1 Time: 15 minutes Presentation and discussion of conclusions Learning objectives: Collaborate with colleagues (work in pairs and in the whole class).
-Develop critical thinking, through group discussions and in-depth reflections on the topic.
-Contents/Key Points: Correlation between sea urchin dimensions and ocean acidification.
+- Collaborate with colleagues (work in pairs and in the whole class). - Develop critical thinking, through group discussions and in-depth reflections on the topic.

+Correlation between sea urchin dimensions and ocean acidification.

 Cascade effect of sea urchin size changes on the marine ecosystem.

-Guided Discussion: Participants are encouraged to share their interpretations of the results and contribute individual insights and perspectives.
+- 1. Guided Discussion: Participants are encouraged to share their interpretations of the results and contribute individual insights and perspectives. - 2.
 Feedback and Debate: Fostering a healthy debate environment where participants can question, challenge, or complement conclusions presented by their peers.

-Principle(s): Activation (Previous experience and information acquired during previous stages guide students to apply this knowledge as the basis for creating new knowledge).
+Activation (Previous experience and information acquired during previous stages guide students to apply this knowledge as the basis for creating new knowledge).

-Methodology:

-(1) Active method (students - presentation and

-discussion of the results of the statistical analysis).

-(2) Inquiry method (Teacher creates moments of thought

-by posing questions about the impacts of acidification

-on the trophic web).
+- (1) Active method (students presentation and discussion of the results of the statistical analysis). - (2) Inquiry method (Teacher creates moments of thought by posing questions about the impacts of acidification on the trophic web).

-Resources:

 Interactive board; discussion forum.

-Student activities:

-(1) Presentation and discussion of the results of the

-statistical analysis.

-(2) Group discussion on the effect of acidification on sea

-urchin's size and on cascade effects through the

-marine ecosystems caused by these changes.
+- (1) Presentation and discussion of the results of the statistical analysis. - (2) Group discussion on the effect of acidification on sea urchin's size and on cascade effects through the marine ecosystems caused by these changes.

-Assessment:

-1. Attitudes (Students are motivated about the session

-and the resources presented).
+- 1. Attitudes (Students are motivated about the session and the resources presented).

-2. Results of small group work.
+- 2. Results of small group work.

-3. Discussion in forum.
+- B. Discussion in forum.

+Transfer task (individual task)

-Transfer task Written text: How human activities can affect marine (individual task) ecosystems.
+Written text: How human activities can affect marine ecosystems.

 Conduct research and identify other situations where ocean acidification is already happening and affecting the ecosystem.